Stone Barn Dinner Series

 Stone Barn Senior Lunches

 Each Wednesday this summer, older adults of the local community are invited to take part in a farm-to-table lunch experience in the rustically beautiful setting of our historic Normandy-style Stone Barn on Sebago Lake.
 Each week, Chef Mary Paine will craft a different lunch menu focused on local meats, sustainable seafood, and seasonal produce.
-Lunches will consist of three courses: a salad or appetizer, main entrée, and dessert, as well as alcoholic and nonalcoholic beverages, such as craft beer, domestic beer, white wine, rosé, water, iced tea, coffee, and lemonade.
+Lunches will consist of three courses: a salad or appetizer, main entrée, and dessert.
 Family-style seating on long tables will allow for socializing under soaring turn-of-the-century timbers.
 We welcome you to enjoy this community-building dining experience and celebration of sustainability brought to you by the Institute for Integrative Aging.

 June 19, 11:30AM-1PM